sameerkewal/SQL-Exam-Practice/Controlling user access/user-access.md

 ![Alt text](<../resources/revoking object privileges2.png>)

+- GRANT ALL has additional privileges apart from SELECT, INSERT, DELETE, UPDATE there are more LIKE DEBUG, QUERY REWRITE, FLASHBACK , INDEX & ALTER

 Worth knowing dat bv het verschil is tussen create table and create any table is dat het verschil is tussen een create table privilege en een create any table privilege is dat bij een create table privilege die user alleen in zijn schema een tabel kan maken terwijl bij create any table die user een table kan maken in any schema